apache/beam/website/www/site/content/en/blog/python-typing.md

 favorite IDE.

 Second, we've added support for Python 3 type annotations.
-This allows SDK users to specify a DoFn's type hints in one place.
+This allows SDK users to specify a DoFn's typehints in one place.
 We've also expanded Beam's support of `typing` module types.

 For more background see: